 Even if writing isn't your strong suit, blogging is a good way to relate to your clients, make you a real human being, and again help with your rankings.
 We do recommend having someone proof read for you if the copy is more than a couple of paragraphs long, but you are in the visual business!
-Use this to your (business') advantage and share behind the scenes photos, or selfies with clients, or location scouting shots by adding captions that show that you are who you and your clients say you are!
+Share day-inthe-life-content that gives your readers and viewers a look behind the scenes at the types of locations and clients you interact with.

 Here are a few tips and ideas for blog content:

-- Added Value Don't just write a bunch of words because you can.
+Added Value - Don't just write a bunch of words because you can.
 Think about what would really add value for your clients and go nuts!
-(How to prepare for a session, organizing the family for the portrait, best grooming tips for your puppy's first photo, what not to wear and why, etc.) - Compare Look at the top 10 photography sites that you currently aspire to rank with.
-Take a look at how they used your keywords (frequency, position, etc.) and compare that to your current content.
+(How to prepare for a session, organizing the family for the portrait, best grooming tips for your puppy's first photo, what not to wear and why, etc.)